Rakeela/Theoma-Notes/Workspace/Region Clusters.md

 10820 theomes on the wall, take one down, pass it around, 10819 theomes on the wall...
 In total, there will be a need for ~570 region clusters.
+I've got a globe on order which may induce recalculation of this after I've tiled it with appropriately sized pieces.

+---
+Names to use later:  Silasu, Estold, Brousk, Riles, Rothis, Ormash, Tias

+Names to use (if thematic):  Itat, Keldale, Tyang, Usktang, Uskbana

+Might split this again into thematic groups.
+Such as Usktang and Uskbana, which sound like they're from the same culture.

+Credit to www.rinkworks.com/namegen/ for assisting with generating thousands of names.

+---

 Region clusters:
 * Usktelu-vicinity